justinf34/PureWebsite/README.md

 # PureWebsite

-A draft of my portfolio website using only HTML and CSS.
+A rough draft of my portfolio website using only HTML and CSS.